katjz/ChineseCheckersAI/README.md

 # ChineseCheckersAI
 CS241 Final Project (2018)
-Authors: Liam Axon, Katja Zoner, Peng Gu, Yifan Chen
+Authors: Liam Axon, Katja Zoner, Peng Gu

 Our entire project is within the Chinese Checkers Board folder.
 The other files are previous stages or part of our project.